The designation of a conservation area imposes a duty upon the council to protect and enhance it.

 We have also published character statements for each conservation area.
 This provides a 'starting point' for understanding the places that they describe.

-If you are planning on carrying out any work in a conservation area, you will need to apply for permission by submitting a planning application.
+If you are planning on carrying out any work in a conservation area, you will need to apply for permission by .
 There are specific planning controls in conservation areas, as well as for demolition or substantial demolition of an unlisted building.